All Episodes

 And she is now the face of this group of radicals, the alt-radical left, loved by the media.

-I don't think how many interviews has she done since this this issue came up last night.
+I don't think, how many interviews has she done since this issue came up last night?

-Look, the Senate is the j the genteel part of government where there's cause, and there are certain rules that are in place.
+Look, the Senate is the genteel part of government where there's cordiality, and there are certain rules that are in place.

-You can argue, well, it's it's it's violating our free speech rights.
+And you can argue, well, it's violating her free speech rights.

 It's just one of the rules of the Senate.